 Food and beverage are the heart of any hospitality venue.
 Managing a well-functioning and profitable business requires keeping the fridge filled, investing in the right tools and equipment, and maintaining those investments with regular upkeep.

 - Food - Hospitality venues spend an average of 25-40% of their monthly revenue on food inventory.
-This figure includes produce, meats, pantry items, and beverages - basically anything that you’d serve to a paying customer on a plate, in a bowl, or in a glass.
+This figure includes producing, meats, pantry items, and beverages - basically anything that you’d serve to a paying customer on a plate, in a bowl, or in a glass.
 Because food costs are usually the most expensive spending category for restaurants, they determine menu prices.
 Use your food costs to calculate how much you should be charging for dishes to make a profit.

 - Equipment - Your venue may be stocked with all of the tools and appliances you may need for now, but as the business grows, you’ll eventually need to add new types of equipment or multiple appliances of the same kind to your venue to keep up with food trends and customer demand.
 Budget for large purchases like these so that you can afford them when needs arise.